-Pisa’s most popular attraction is the Leaning Tower.
+What is Pisa famous for?
+Chances are you already know.
+The Leaning Tower, of course!
 But what most don’t realize is that it is actually one of four structures that make up the Campa dei Miracoli or Field of Miracles.
 The tower is the campanile or the bell tower.
 The tower was first erected in August 1173, with construction continuing throughout the next two centuries amidst conflicts in the areas.
 Various architects have attempted to correct the lean of the 17-story white marble tower over the years to no avail.
 The lean is actually due to the tower being built on an unstable bed of sand.
 Those who venture to climb the 294 steps will be treated to one of the best panoramic sights to be found in the world.

 Forty minutes west of Pisa takes you to the medieval town of San Miniato, a historic area that conveys the full richness of Tuscany and its culture.
 San Miniato sits atop three small hills in the lower Arno valley and was established primarily for this geographical position, keeping much of the same infrastructure since the Lombards first settled there in the 700s.
 The town has a plethora of historical sights to visit such as the Palazzo Communale built in the 14th century, which still serves as the town hall and the Convent of San Francesco, reputed to have been founded by Saint Francis of Assisi in 1211.
 San Miniato is also home to a particular gourmet delicacy — white truffles.
 Prized for their taste, the town holds an annual event attended by aficionados, chefs, and other curious parties.
 Art buffs will also take pleasure in visiting the Diocese Museum of Sacred Art, which houses many traditional works by artists like Fra Bartolomeo.